jackytrabbit/Bolt/README.md

 | 5 | Bottom layer | 3mm |
 | 6 | Two feet layers | 5mm |

-All those layers are mirrored in the dwg file, which means you are actually looking them from the bottom.
+* All those layers are mirrored in the dwg file, which means you are actually looking them from the bottom.
+It will have a better surface of each layer after laser cut.
+* In some area, the standard thickness is different to the actual thickness of acrylic layer.
+In China, 5mm thickness moudling acrylic plate has an actual thickness between 4.5-4.8mm.
+3mm thickness moudling acrylic plate has an actual thickness between 2.7-2.8mm.
+* The top layer and the second layer are above the plate.
+The total height will add to 7.2mm, which just cover the lowest edge of some profile keycaps.
+3X3mm could also be used if you want to fully cover the keycaps.
+* Port layer is the key part of